 - TLS v1.0, TLS v1.1, TLS v1.2; Perfect Forward Secrecy

 - Option to disable weak ciphers per inbound TLS port

 - System task to auto clear old log entries

 - Integrated notification system

 - Logging/protocol information

 - Client-server architecture (commercial version only)

-- API to control the server (commercial version only)
+- XML API to control the server (commercial version only)

-- Multlanguage support: Localized to german and english
+- Multilanguage support: Localized to german and english

 The system comes with an easy integration to existing systems, using a partner based file system interface.
 An integrated scheduler picks up data from directories.
 You could define as many directory to poll per partner as you like to.
 Each poll directory could be assigned with OFTP2 specific values like virtual filename or internal record format.
 The commercial version allows to send files directly to the server via commandline.